Skip to main content

 "My Observations"

 Once your observation has been taken and is available, you will get a message on your "My Observations" page.
-Click on the Code number and follow the instructions to download the image data.
+Click on the "ID" number and follow the instructions to download the image data.

 You can then use The Schools' Observatory software to display, explore and analyse the data.
 This software, like Go Observing itself, brings the power of professional astronomy tools into the classroom in a much more "user-friendly" way.